alekseyl/mini-apivore/README.md

   include MiniApivore

   # swagger checker inited once per class, but since we using one definition
-  # for all we need redefine original swagger_checker
+  # for all we can just redefine original swagger_checker
   def swagger_checker;
     SWAGGER_CHECKERS[MiniApivoreTest]
   end